litebulb/ProjectEdison/documents/Deployment Guide.md

 ![alt text](https://github.com/sysgain/Iot-ProjectEdison/blob/master/documents/Images/d27.png)

-3. This will be redirected to a page, Click on **Add an app** to register new app in application registration portal.
+3. This will be redirected to a bot framework page, Click on **Add an app** to register new app in application registration portal.

 ![alt text](https://github.com/sysgain/Iot-ProjectEdison/blob/master/documents/Images/d28.png)